-That was 5 years ago and I have not looked back.
+I have not looked back.
 After I passed the examinations I realised I had the skills to begin teaching.
 I had also become extremely passionate about the technique and so grateful that it allowed me to regain my quality of life, I really wanted others to experience the same transformation and get relief from similar problems.

 Progressing my own physical rehabilitation required a tremendous amount of patience, determination and a strong desire to be well.
 It also gave me the eyes and knowledge to see and work with physical dysfunction in others.

 I had built a whole Pilates studio in my home in Limhamn for my rehabilitation, so all I needed to do was to found Limhamn Pilates Förening.
 Pilates was gaining popularity in Sweden at that time, as people became more aware that in order to help their back pain, for example, it required movement, not rest and immobilisation.

 There are many factors that can affect a person’s back pain - the job they do, their lifestyle and social interactions.
 It can be very beneficial to an individual to learn how to take responsibility for the health of their body and to learn how to manage their strength in movement.
 Classic Pilates has proved to be an excellent form of exercise for me to address muscular-skeletal imbalances in a healthy way.
 It educates the individual to become more coordinated and in control of their movements in daily activities.